Deploy interLink virtual nodes

 To get the latest version of the plugin, please visit the release page.

-Download the latest release with:
+Download the latest release binary in $HOME/.interlink/bin/plugin

-wget -O $HOME/.interlink/bin/slurm-plugin https://github.com/interTwin-eu/interlink-slurm-plugin/releases/download/$VERSION/interlink-sidecar-slurm_Linux_x86_64
+wget -O $HOME/.interlink/bin/plugin https://github.com/interTwin-eu/interlink-slurm-plugin/releases/download/${PLUGIN_VERSION}/interlink-sidecar-slurm_Linux_x86_64

 Now you can create a systemd service on the user space with the following: